Android (film): Reception

 Joe Baltake wrote that the movie "is a kind of SciFi version of Rebel Without a Cause, a game fantasy about children rebelling against their parents.
 In this case, the children (Don Opper and Kendra Kirchner) are androids, robots, and the parent (Klaus Kinski, of all people, in a fright wig) is a mad scientist...
 Android pays tribute to Fritz Lang's Metropolis ...
 Having been emotionally locked into puberty by Daniel, Max does what most children do - plays video games, watches old movies (such as Metropolis) and, of course, has a keen interest in S-E-X. With nothing to interfere with the way he's been programmed by Daniel, Max pretty much lives in a retarded state - that is, until a trio of criminal fugitives - two men, one woman - stow away inside Daniel's space lab...
 The vicious stowaways are on hand merely to inspire Max's rebellion against his parental figure.
 The film's real fillip comes when Cassandra, the female android, turns out to be Max's accomplice, rather than his competitor, and is hot to join him in his plan.
 In fact, she takes charge: "We are not meant to be governed by the whims of men," the blonde, stoic Cassandra says matter-of-factly, but with a comic, ambitious edge to her voice.
 Android is small, very small and, what's more, it's human.
 In an odd way, it succeeds in being what The Pope of Greenwich Village never comes close to accomplishing."

 Joseph Bensoua called it "slow-moving space junk...
 Its 81-minute length, economical (make that cheap) sets and talky script give it a texture that's more akin to a Twilight Zone episode -- only not as good."
 Rick Lyman, similarly, described the movie as "a lazy, whimsical sci-fier," while sympathizing with Max, "an outer-space Holden Caulfield - young, confused, yearning to get away from his strict surroundings and cut loose in the big city (in this case, the planet Earth).
 His performance is the best thing about the movie.
 His Max is hopelessly sweet and naïve, way too trusting for his own good.
 He's the only character in the movie exhibiting the least bit of compassion or tenderness."

 Colin Greenland reviewed Android for Imagine magazine, and stated that "Android is a neat little film, showing what can be done on a small budget with ingenuity and care."

+John Nubbin reviewed Android for Different Worlds magazine and stated that "With films like Star Trek III, Indiana Jones & the Temple of Doom, and a number of others, 1984 is looking to be a better year.
+Android, with its clever dialogue, tight plotting, and clever twists looks to be a part of that good year.
+Filled with a wide range of humor, from slap-stick to black comedy, it is aimed at a mature, thinking audience, just the kind of picture the genre, and its weary audiences [...] not only need, but deserve."